 7. Class Rat.
 I don’t want to be one of those actors.
 A class rat.
 Someone who acts primarily in class.
 I’m a working actor, not a student.

 All excuses are based in fear.
 Fear is the enemy of motivation and forward motion.
 If we allow fear to un-empower us, we give up who we are.

 As Wayne Dyer, self-help author and motivational speaker, says: “Excuses Be Gone!”
 The title of one of his books.

-The work of an actor in L.A. is often trying to get work.
-I talked to a young actor last night after auditing one of our classes and he said: “Since I got to LA nine months ago, I realize that my only work as an actor has been auditioning.
+The work of an actor in LA is often trying to get work.
+I talked to a young actor last night after auditing one of our classes and he said: “Since I got to LA nine months ago, I realized that my only work as an actor has been auditioning.
 It’s the only thing I’ve done.
 I’m lost.”
 Here in LA – more than anywhere – we have to find a way to be in the work as often as we can.
 To be an actor acting for more than three minutes (plus prep) twice a week… if that.